Along with fats and carbohydrates, protein is an essential building block and macro-nutrient for living a long and healthy life!

 Hemp protein and hemp flour are definitely not the same things.

 Hemp protein, as I've discussed, is the protein-rich powder made from pressing and finely-grinding hemp seeds.
-Hemp flour (or 'hemp powder'), while produced in a similar way to hemp protein, is a different product with different properties.
+Hemp flour (or 'hemp powder'), while produced in a similar way to hemp protein powder, is a different product with different properties.
 Hemp flour is made from grinding 'hemp seed cake' - which is the by-product of pressing hemp seed oil out from hemp seeds.

 Hemp flour is higher in fibre, but notably lower in protein.